WesternAGI/DesktopApp/docs/INSTALLATION.md

 # Installation Guide

-Step-by-step instructions to build and run GadAI on Windows, macOS, and Linux.
+Step-by-step instructions to build and run DesktopApp on Windows, macOS, and Linux.

 ## Prerequisites